liam-wiltshire/talks/regex/content.md

 ???

-Where * is 0 or more, it involves alot more tests than + does, which must match at least once
+Where * is 0 or more, it involves a few more tests than + does, which must match at least once

 ---